dh1tw/dh1tw.de/content/post/2020-01-01-icom-ic7300-ic9700-tx-delay-verified.md

 ## Measurement results IC7300

 On the Icom IC7300, the user can define the TX delay in the onscreen menu by selecting `MENU > SET > Function > TX Delay`.
 While the TX Delay can be set individually for `HF`, `50M` and `70M`, only for `HF` all combinations were tested.
-In the result table below you click on the result to load the corresponding oscilloscope trace.
+In the result table below you can click on the corresponding result to load the detailed oscilloscope trace.

 Band      | TX Delay (set)  | TX Delay (measured)